grikell/ExData_Plotting1/README.md

 Then it loads the entire datasets in memory, selects the rows corresponding to the interval specified (2007 Feb.1st and Feb.2nd) and then it creates the graph.

+The drawings are directly generated using the _png_ device (that is, no graphic output on display), in order to avoid any difference in the output (e.g. transparent background)

 Here are the four plots, as generated from the R scripts.